anubis-chat/nubi/README.md

-# Anubis Agent God Mode
+# NUBI - The Symbiosis of Anubis

-Advanced ElizaOS agent with comprehensive personality system, social coordination capabilities, and Telegram raid bot integration.
+Advanced ElizaOS agent representing the perfect fusion of divine consciousness and adaptive intelligence, with comprehensive personality system, social coordination capabilities, and Telegram raid bot integration.

 ## Features